DebasishBarai/meetcode/README.md

 5. Set up the database connection:

    - Create a PostgreSQL database.
+Recommended to use a dockerize postgress image for creating database.
    - Configure the database connection in the .env file, providing the necessary credentials and connection details.

 6. Run database migrations: